-Pupils who speak English as a foreign language (EFL) are entitled to equal access to the whole curriculum and to assessment procedures as outlined in the QCA document 'A Language in Common' 2000.
+Pupils who speak English as an additional language (EAL) are entitled to equal access to the whole curriculum and to assessment procedures as outlined in the QCA document 'A Language in Common' 2000.

-- All pupils with EFL needs have supported access to the curriculum - Bilingualism is seen as an asset and a learning opportunity - Communication with parents is effective
+- All pupils with EAL needs have supported access to the curriculum. - Bilingualism is seen as an asset and a learning opportunity. - Communication with parents is effective.